 So when listening to customers, give them what they need and not what they want.

 Lesson #3: Research Isn’t Enough

 More legal trouble in the Australian Shark Tank.
-Two young Crossfit athletes/PTs resented the amount of supplements and protein shakes they were carrying to and from the gym every day.
+Two young CrossFit athletes/personal trainers resented the amount of supplements and protein shakes they were carrying to and from the gym every day.

 They conducted some research around the health benefits of dark chocolate, along with other supplements like caffeine and amino acids, and came up with the Peak Performance bar.
 Looks and tastes like chocolate, with all the benefits of a pre-workout shake, but with none of the mess and the fuss.